garrylachman/chatgpt-technology-blog/exampleSite/content/blog/exploring-design-patterns-in-python.md

 ---
 title: "Exploring Design Patterns in Python"
-date: 2022-07-01T12:00:00
+date: 2022-09-12T09:30:00
 draft: false
-description: "Learn about different design patterns in Python and explore their implementation through code examples."
+description: "Learn about the power of design patterns in Python and how they can improve your software development process."
 categories:
 - "Programming"
 tags:
 - "Python"
 - "Design Patterns"
 type: "featured"